thequackdaddy/R-OpenBLAS/README.rst

 download it.

-Please note that it is important to set the ``PATH`` so that the Rtools_ ``gcc`` compiler and ``make`` will be found before any other installation on the sytem.
+Please note that it is important to set the ``PATH`` so that the Rtools_ ``gcc`` compiler and ``make`` will be found before any other installation on the system.
 Additionally, ``pdflatex.exe`` needs to be in the path. ``MiKTeX`` needs a few additional packages to install everything, so be sure to either download them or configure ``MiKTeX`` so that dependencies are auto-downloaded and